 Editing my thesis

 Your thesis must be your own work, and you must clearly understand your role, and the roles of your supervisors and others throughout the editorial process.

 The Graduate Research Training Policy limits the editing of theses by others to that permitted in the current Australian Standards for Editing Practice.
 For more detailed information, view the Australian Standards for Editing Practice.

 As professional editorial intervention should be restricted to copyediting and proofreading, as covered in Parts D and E of the Australian Standards for Editing Practice, it is important that you understand the levels of editing as explained in the Australian Standards for Editing Practice.

 If your thesis has had the benefit of professional editorial advice, in any form, you must provide the name of the editor and a brief description of the service rendered, in terms of the Standards, in the preface of your thesis.

 Registering my intention to submit

 Prior to submission, or prior to your performance or exhibition of a creative component of your thesis, register your intention to submit by logging into the Thesis Examination System (TES).
 About 3 months prior to your submission is the ideal time for this.
-If more time than three months has passed since you registered your intention to submit, please email the Examinations Office two weeks prior to your new intended submission date.
+Please note that your estimated submission date may not exceed your maximum submission date (maximum course duration plus an additional period of time if approved for late submission.
 Registering your intention to submit begins the process of the selection of examiners.
 You will need to provide a brief (80-word) overview of your research question, methods and results which will be sent to potential examiners.